Candidates preparing for part 1 & 2 of Postgradutae Exit Exams:

 • EBOT exam

 Useful for those who would like to supplement their ISCP portfolio :The structered assessment and feedback can be added to your ISCP portfolio .

-The Faculty have been picked for their expertise in coaching candidates for the FRCS (T&O) examination and are passionate about helping candidates maximise their chances of success in the examination.
-All are senior orthopaedic colleagues and have undertaken further education in teaching and feedback to provide a professional experience.
+The faculty members who have been carefully selected to teach the course are experienced in coaching candidates for the FRCS (T&O) examination.
+They are passionate about helping candidates achieve their maximum potential and succeed in the examination.
+All faculty members are senior orthopaedic colleagues with advanced education in teaching and feedback, ensuring a professional and comprehensive learning experience

 • Identify areas of knowledge which may need further study and understanding.

 • Practice answering questions in a focused format to reach the main points quickly as in a clinical or viva situations .